Carnagion/dissertation/diss/diss.typ

 Even so, integrated de-icing is in fact _faster_ than its decomposed counterparts on average -- the total time taken to solve all 30 problem instances is #heathrow-total-runtimes-all.tobt seconds and #heathrow-total-runtimes-all.ctot seconds for decomposed de-icing by TOBT and by CTOT respectively, and #heathrow-total-runtimes-all.integrated seconds for integrated de-icing.
 This equates to an average runtime of #heathrow-avg-runtimes-all.tobt, #heathrow-avg-runtimes-all.ctot, and #heathrow-avg-runtimes-all.integrated milliseconds respectively across all instances.
 In other words, integrated de-icing is #calc.round((heathrow-avg-runtimes-all.tobt / heathrow-avg-runtimes-all.integrated - 1.0) * 100, digits: 2)% and #calc.round((heathrow-avg-runtimes-all.ctot / heathrow-avg-runtimes-all.integrated - 1.0) * 100, digits: 2)% faster on average than decomposed de-icing by TOBT and by CTOT respectively.
-A breakdown of the total and average runtimes across each instance size group (small, medium, and large) is shown in @chart:heathrow-total-avg-runtimes.

-// TODO: Recheck the accuracy of these numbers Moreover, it should be noted that both decomposed approaches failed to produce feasible solutions for instances 21 through 25.
+// TODO: Recheck the accuracy of these numbers Moreover, both decomposed approaches failed to produce feasible solutions for instances 21 through 25, whereas the integrated approach was able to do so.
 Further testing reveals that a rolling horizon of 20 or higher is required to solve these instances using decomposed de-icing; however, the resulting objective values and mean runtimes are still worse than those achieved by the integrated approach using a lower rolling horizon of 10.
 As such, despite having solved less instances, both decomposed de-icing approaches have higher total (and average) runtimes than that of the integrated approach.
+A breakdown of the total and average runtimes across each instance size group (small, medium, and large) is shown in @chart:heathrow-total-avg-runtimes.

 #let heathrow-total-avg-runtimes = {
     let totals = for (label, ..runtimes) in (